-Bans are called on al. Game refers to wild animals Beef British reared breeds such as Aberdeen Angus, Longhorn and Hereford have traditionally been considered to provide the best beef in the world.
-0 rganic Beef Organic beef and beef from rare breeds, is the most expensive to buy as the highest farming standards will have been needed at all stages of the animal's life.
-Wagu Beef Wagu meat comes from a group of Japanese breeds whose meat is renown high level of fat marbling.
-0 0 Vea l Veal meat comes from the male calves of cows bred for dairy, slaughtered when they are a few months old.
+- Beef British reared breeds such as Aberdeen Angus, Longhorn and Hereford have traditionally been considered to provide the best beef in the world.
+Organic Beef farming standards will have been needed at all stages of th Organic beef and beef from rare breeds, is the most expensive to buy as the highest farming standards will have been needed at all stages of the animal's life.
+Wagu Beef Wagu meat comes from a group of Japanese high level of fat marbling.
+Wagu meat comes from a group of Japanese breeds whose meat is renowned for its high level of fat marbling.
+Vea l Veal meat comes from the male calves of cows bred for dairy, slaughtered when they are a few months old.
 Meat from sheep Lamb is sheep under one-year-old.
-Hogget is a lamb older than one year.
-Mutt meat of older sheep.
+Hogge meat of older sheep.
 Lamb is sheep under one-year-old.
 Hogget is a lamb older than one year.
 Mutton is the meat of older sheep.
 Pork This is all the meat that comes from pigs.
 To add extra choice pork can be cured and smoked.
-5 This is a specific cut of the thigh part of the pig which has been cured and or salted. om Pig This is produced by curing pork with salt or in brine solution.
+S Ham This is a specific cut of the thigh part of the pig which has been cured and or salted. ⊇in Pi Bacon This is produced by curing pork with salt or in brine solution.
 After maturing it is sold as unsmoked bacon.
 It can be smoked to add extra flavour to the bacon.
 The meat is usually darker in colour and has a distinctive flavour.
 Meat fr Gammon This is cured whole leg of pork.
 It is cut into slices and eaten hot as gammon steaks.
 It could be eaten cold as ham.
 Some hams may be cured and smoked such as 'honey roast'.
 This adds a distinctive flavour and extends the shelf-life of the product.